 Just as the American image of Germany is Bavaria, the Yankee dream of Spain is Andalucía.
-This is the home of bullfights, flamenco, gazpacho, sun-baked hill towns, three exciting cities (Granada, Sevilla, and Córdoba), and glamorous resorts along the Costa del Sol.
+This is the home of bullfights, flamenco, gazpacho, pristine whitewashed hill towns, glamorous Mediterranean resorts, three exciting cities (Granada, Sevilla, and Córdoba), and the south coast (Costa del Sol).

 At a Glance